Review · 12 min read

 How is this different from Russell's other challenges?

-Will the Day 2 Platinum pitch slow things down?
+Will the upsell pitch slow things down?